 Perform a regular pulldown, but as you go through the negative, let your arms straighten out.
 Your partner then forces the weight down for extra pressure; he/she should increase the pressure as your arms get close to being totally straight.

-Heavy partial pulldowns — Use a heavy weight that's going to be impossible to do full range of motion reps with.
+Heavy Partial Pulldown – Use a heavy weight that’s going to be impossible to do full range of motion reps with.
 Pull the weight down to only the top of your head, then let it stretch you at the top; relax your scapulae, and reach.

-MD pullovers — Most people do these lying across a bench.
+Mountain Dog Pullover – Most people do these lying across a bench.
 Try it my way.
 Lie on the bench with your head hanging off the end.
 Lower the weight slowly, and only pull up to your forehead.
-Your lats should get looser and looser with each set, and you'll get the side benefit of some great serratus work.
-See the video on the right for a demo.
+Your lats should get looser and looser with each set, and you’ll get the side benefit of some great serratus work.

 Shrug with a pause and retract with a pause for trapezius and rhomboid development